 Returning to HMAS Albatross guess what they had waiting for me, my old job in the Hydraulic Workshop.
 Yippee!

-The next thing was organising my family’s home and travel, but everyone was helpful including my wife’s ex-husband, Barry was still my boss at the workshop.
+The next thing was organising my family’s home and travel, but everyone was helpful, including my wife’s ex-husband, Barry was still my boss at the workshop.

-The mixture for the analysis had very interesting ingredients; one is a two pack which freezes up and has to be thawed to mix, but the piece de resistance is the ten drops of isoamyl alcohol; when opening the little bottle, I suddenly had the workshop to myself; oh my god it was powerful.
+The mixture for the analysis had very interesting ingredients; one is a two-pack which freezes up and has to be thawed to mix, but the piece de resistance is the ten drops of isoamyl alcohol; when opening the little bottle, I suddenly had the workshop to myself; oh my god it was powerful.

-The process was to absorb the iron and copper then wash the oil away leaving a clear to a purple solution.
+The process was to absorb the iron and copper then wash the oil away, leaving a clear to a purple solution.
 This solution is then spectrographically analysed then compared to an oil can from the same batch, calculated with the amount of oil added and then put on a trend graph to warn if a bearing or gear failure was imminent.
 The extreme result for the failing gearbox had the line go vertical.

 The next time we were alongside at dock in Sydney, it was decided that we had to prove we were fit and had to do a 5-kilometre run.
-I had been training on a stationary bike doing 20 minutes a day; so had no problem.
-One old (to us) Commander ran down the hill from the Fleet Headquarters joined in finished first then ran back up the hill, b..
+I had been training on a stationary bike doing 20 minutes a day; I had no problem.
+One old (to us) Commander ran down the hill from the Fleet Headquarters joined in, finished first then ran back up the hill, b..
 Showoff was a regular senior competitor.
 The program only lasted another week before some unfit clerk in Canberra had a heart attack.
 Until then the only fitness test was if you could fit through the escape hatch you are Okay.
 This requirement was based on the Voyager collision when a chief petty officer became a hero by throwing all the others out through the hatch when he couldn’t fit through himself.

-It was his brilliant idea that I would be given the (i) in the report to prevent my promotion and stand by as the tie downs were reset.
+It was his brilliant idea that I would be given the (i) in the report to prevent my promotion and stand by as the tie-downs were reset.
 Later in his career, he was often in the gun for forgetting that he was an officer and doing the work himself.
 Last time I ran into him was when I transferred to the Army, and the Navy gave him the job of talking us out of it.
 Perhaps if it had been someone else, I might have changed my mind

-The powers that be decided that either I return home or move separated wife.
-As this coincided with her wanting to go to Tassie.
+The powers that be decided that either I return home or move separated wife; as this coincided with her wanting to go to Tassie.
 I used up my final removal to send her down there.

 Moved in with another petty officer in his rental, and then Mum came down and for a while, we were in Navy accommodation.
-This while Mum’s new house was being built the old house was draughty to the point that Mum’s new house was warmer without walls.
+This while Mum’s new house was being built, the old house was draughty to the point that Mum’s new house was warmer without walls.